lonsing/depqbf/README.txt

 IMPORTANT NOTE ON PREPROCESSING
 -------------------------------

-Version 5.0 includes blocked clause elimination (QBCE) as a pre- and inprocessing technique and as a novel dynamic approach (enabled by default) where QBCE is interleaved with the search process.
+Version 5.0 (or later) includes blocked clause elimination (QBCE) as a pre- and inprocessing technique and as a novel dynamic approach (enabled by default) where QBCE is interleaved with the search process.
 The QBCE variants are currently available only in non-incremental mode.

 Depending on your application, preprocessors such as Bloqqer [1] and/or QxBF [2], for example, may improve the performance of DepQBF further.

-HOWEVER: depending on the given instance, preprocessing by Bloqqer may be harmful to the performance of DepQBF version 5.0 in its default configuration (using dynamic QBCE).
+HOWEVER: depending on the given instance, preprocessing by Bloqqer may be harmful to the performance of DepQBF version 5.0 (or later) in its default configuration (using dynamic QBCE).

 [1] http://fmv.jku.at/bloqqer/